NickLucche/stable-diffusion-nvidia-docker/README.md

  - Nvidia GPU with at least 6GB vRAM (gtx 700 onward, please refer [here](https://docs.nvidia.com/deeplearning/cudnn/support-matrix/index.html)).
 Mind that the bigger the image size (or the number of images) you want to dream, the more memory you're gonna need.
 For reference, dreaming a 256x256 image should take up ~5gb, while a 512x512 around 7gb.
  - Free Disk space > 2.8gb
  - Docker and Nvidia-docker.
- - HuggingFace account as well as registration to this repository https://huggingface.co/CompVis/stable-diffusion-v1-4 (simply click on `Access Repository`).
+ - HuggingFace account as well as ~~registration to this repository https://huggingface.co/CompVis/stable-diffusion-v1-4 (simply click on `Access Repository`)~~.
+No longer needed if you use default v2 model (see "About model versions" below).

 # Installation